Hi, I’m Ayat.

 When I design, I start with people, and when I share my work, I focus on the humans who shaped it—their needs, voices, and experiences—not just the final screens.
 It’s true that prototypes showcase a solution, but they remain a response to a human need.

-Emotional Design for The Washington Post: Building Gen Z Loyalty Through Childhood Brand Nostalgia
+Washington Post: Cultivating Gen Z Loyalty

-See Case Study
+View Case Study

-Project Coming Soon…
+Coming Soon...

 Usability Testing Projects

-Focused usability studies that exhibit rigor, discipline, and agility.
+Focused usability studies that exhibit rigor, discipline, and agility

 • A woman unboxing a new pair of shoes and looking excited